rajyak1984/Dice/README.md

                              --- Can you guess how to make it bold & Italic
 # Header 1 = Largesthistory -7
            = can you guess how to reduce the size of the header

 > This would make this sentence a block quote
+> This would make this sentence a block quote
+> This would make this sentence a block quote
+> This would make this sentence a block quote
  ==can you guess how to make a blockquote of multiple lines